lingui/js-lingui/website/docs/tutorials/cli.md

 ## Configuring source locale

-We see that checking for missing translations has one drawback -- English message catalog doesn't require any translations because we're using English in our source code!
+One drawback to checking for missing translations is that the English message catalog doesn't need translations, as our source code is in English.

 Let's fix it by setting [`sourceLocale`](/docs/ref/conf.md#sourcelocale) in `package.json`: